emekaokoli/would-you-rather/README.md

 | authedUser | String | The id of the user who answered the question                                            |
 | qid        | String | The id of the question that was answered                                                |
 | answer     | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"` |

+## About Create React App
+This project is bootstraped [Create React App](https://github.com/facebook/create-react-app) to and React/ReduxToolkit.

 ## Contributing